maurozenoni/intercom-take-home-test/README.md

 ## Project Structure

-Besides the output of the program ([output.txt]("output.txt")) and this very document ([README.md]("README.md")), all other files in the root directory are configuration files for running either the program or development tools.
+Besides the output of the program ([output.txt]("output.txt")) and this very document ([README.md]("README.md")), all other files in the root directory are configuration files for running either the program itself or other development tools.

 - `/resources` contains the input file
 - `/src` contains all source code